doedje/jquery.soap/README.md

 		}
 	});

-This will do exactly the same as the first example, but when you want to do another call to the same soapserver you only have to specify the changed values:
+The code above will do exactly the same as the first example, but when you want to do another call to the same soapserver you only have to specify the changed values:

 	$.soap({
 		method: 'doSomethingElse',